ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

-As much as clients are concerned a sharded database is still a single entity: the clients are not required to detect whether the database is sharded or not, and clients of RavenDB versions prior to 6.0 (that had no sharding support) can access a sharded database unaltered.
+As much as clients are concerned a sharded database is still a single entity: the clients are not required to detect whether the database is sharded or not, and clients of RavenDB versions prior to 6.0, which had no sharding support, can access a sharded database unaltered.

-Shard-specific operations are, however, available: clients can, for example, track the shard that a document is stored at, query a selected shard, and relocate ([reshard](../sharding/resharding)) documents from one shard to another.
+Shard-specific operations are, however, available: a client can, for example, track the shard that a document is stored at and query this shard, and Studio can be used to relocate ([reshard](../sharding/resharding)) documents from one shard to another.

 !["Studio Document View"](images/overview_document-view.png "Studio Document View")